DCAN-Labs/cdni-brain/docs/modules.md

 infrastructure for [brief description of module purpose on MSI].

 The PI groups faird, feczk001, miran045, smnelson, btervocl, bart, and rando149 would be actively using this module.
-[Include any other relavant information such as examples of the work, study or project it is going to be used for.]
+[Include any other relevant information such as examples of the work, study or project it is going to be used for.]

 Link to module: [Insert Module Link]